AmalAsokakumar/e-commerce-/README.md

 To use the site, simply navigate to the homepage and browse our products.
 You can add items to your cart and checkout when you are ready to make a purchase.

+Guest users can also add items to there cart.

 ## Support

-If you encounter any issues or have any questions about the site, please don't hesitate to contact us at support@mycommercialwebsite.com.
-We are always here to help.
+If you encounter any issues or have any questions about the site, please don't hesitate to contact ma at amalcdac521@gmail.com